-I am a theoretician who joined the Quantum Optics and Laser Science group of the Blackett laboratory in 2010.
-I study fundamental electronic processes that occur in molecules and clusters following excitation and/or ionisation, for example by a laser pulse.
-These electronic rearrangements, such as Auger decay, interatomic (intermolecular) Coulombic decay (ICD) and others, are driven by electron-electron interaction and are the basic manifestation of the electron correlation in nature.
-The decay processes lead to emission of electrons and often also to dissociation of a molecule or a cluster.
+I am a theoretician working in the field of attosecond physics.
+I study fundamental ultrafast electronic processes that occur in molecules and clusters following excitation and/or ionisation, for example by a laser pulse.
+These electronic transitions, such as Auger decay, interatomic (intermolecular) Coulombic decay (ICD) and others, are driven by electron-electron interaction and are the basic manifestation of the electron correlation in nature.
 They are of high practical importance for estimation and understanding of the radiation damage done by high-frequency radiation.
-I use the first principles many-electron theoretical methods to investigate the complex dynamics of the known electronic rearrangements and to predict new physical phenomena of this type.
+My group is developing and using first principles many-electron theoretical methods to investigate the complex dynamics of the known electronic rearrangements and to predict new physical phenomena of this type.
+The ab initio computational method developed in my group recently, B-spline algebraic diagrammatic construction (ADC), allows us to look inside the radiative and non-radiative many-electron transitions in order to study the onset and the effect of quantum coherence on these phenomena.

 Invited lectures and presentations